+November 17, 2022

-, 2022 То: Ohio Turnpike and Infrastructure Commission Berea, Ohio Citigroup Global Markets Inc. New York, New York, as Representative of the Underwriters named in the Bond Purchase Agreement dated with the Ohio Turnpike and Infrastructure Commi , 2022 ssion
+To: Ohio Turnpike and Infrastructure Commission Berea, Ohio

+Citigroup Global Markets Inc.,

+as Representative of the Underwriters named in the Forward Delivery Bond Purchase Contract dated February 8, 2022, with the Ohio Turnpike and Infrastructure Commission

-We have served as bond counsel to our client the Ohio Turnpike and Infrastructure Commission (the "Commission") in connection with the issuance by the Commission of \$299,825,000 State of Ohio Turnpike Junior Lien Revenue Refunding Bonds, 2022 Series A (Infrastructure Projects) (Forward Delivery) (the "2022 Series A Bonds"), dated the date of this letter.
+We have served as bond counsel to our client the Ohio Turnpike and Infrastructure Commission (the "Commission") in connection with the issuance by the Commission of \$310,220,000 State of Ohio Turnpike Junior Lien Revenue Refunding Bonds, 2022 Series A (Infrastructure Projects) (Forward Delivery) (the "2022 Series A Bonds"), dated the date of this letter.

-The 2022 Series A Bonds are issued pursuant to Chapter 5537 of the Ohio Revised Code and the Junior Lien Master Trust Agreement dated as of August 1, 2013 between the Commission and The Huntington National Bank, as Trustee, as supplemented by various supplemental trust agreements, including the Fourth Supplemental Junior Lien Trust Agreement dated as of , 2022 (collectively, the "Junior Lien Trust Agreement").
+The 2022 Series A Bonds are issued pursuant to Chapter 5537 of the Ohio Revised Code and the Junior Lien Master Trust Agreement dated as of August 1, 2013 between the Commission and The Huntington National Bank, as Trustee, as supplemented by various supplemental trust agreements, including the Fourth Supplemental Junior Lien Trust Agreement dated as of November 1, 2022 (collectively, the "Junior Lien Trust Agreement").
 Capitalized terms not otherwise defined in this letter are used as defined in the Junior Lien Trust Agreement.